matthewmyrick/KPIDashboard/README.md

 # KPIDashboard
-KPIDashboard repository illustrates analytics from sales from a fictional e-commerce retial company.
+KPIDashboard repository illustrates analytics from sales,expesnses, and margins from a fictional e-commerce retail company.
 The project has three compenents
 1. Power BI Dashboard
 2. Google Analytics Dashboard
 3. Ruby on Rails Analytics Dashboard